The growth of the global CBD market has been pronounced in recent times, and this trend is set to continue into the future.

 Here’s a breakdown of the various drug testing methods, each of which is based on securing a specific biological specimen:

 - Blood Testing: Blood testing is the single most accurate method of drug testing, and one that provides a real-time breakdown of individual substances and metabolites in the human body.
-This method can even detect the precise amount of drugs in the system at the time of testing, with its main drawbacks being its cost and extremely invasive nature.
+This method can even detect the precise amount of drugs in the system at the time of testing.

 - Urine Testing: The most common method in the workplace is urine testing, and there are several reasons for this.
 Firstly, all metabolites (which are the structures produced by the metabolism of all ingested substances) use urine as the main excretory route from the body.
 Secondly, the process of securing a urine sample is simple and nonintrusive, making it ideal for a busy workplace environment.